frashid17/luxebyzari/README.md

 5. **Add Payment Integration** - Daraja API for M-Pesa
 6. **Build Admin Panel** - Complete management system
 7. **Testing & Deployment** - Production-ready setup

-Would you like me to start with **creating the React frontend** with the modern UI and all the pages?
-Or would you prefer to begin with the **backend setup** first?